ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third and last algorithm was the final attempt.
-This time it was controlled by other settings based on each performer selected, every material was selected to accost colors according to contrast and combination.
+This time it was controlled by other settings based on each performer selected, every material where selected to combine color, according to contrast and combination.
+Each perfomer had his own setting for the execution.

 I've got the desired results by setting an amount of possibilities in the algorithm, like a set of number and rule that gives the final output some space and depth by reducing the sizes of the circle near the center.
 The text was more accurate and understandable for the executor, giving me a wider choice for my final result.

 ![](./assets/images/algo-end.png)

 After receiving the executed algorithm from each person with different color combination, it seemed a pity not to enhance the contrast of colors.
-For that reason it was created a following frame with all the different received results and to enhance the design for the final selected algorithm.
+For that reason it was created a following frame with all the different received results and to enhance the design of the final selected algorithm.

 ---------------------------------------